mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 addresses that a client may use.

 This limitation impacts several scenarios.
 For instance, a multihomed server that has access to several subnets cannot advertise all its addresses.
+In entreprise deployments where provider-assigned IPv6 Addresses are used to solve the multihoming problem {{RFC8678}}, announcing several server addresses enables applications using QUIC to recover from provider failures.
-A dual-stack server cannot advertise its other address so that a client losing the address family used to establish the connection can migrate to the other address family.
+Also, a dual-stack server cannot advertise its other address so that a client losing the address family used to establish the connection can migrate to the other address family.

 This document proposes a QUIC Transport Parameter enabling a QUIC server to advertise additional addresses that can be used for a QUIC connection.